Quick Exit

 You will join the PAST (Prevention, Assessment, Support and Treatment) Program - an established, evidence-based service that supports children, young people, and families to understand harm, strengthen safety, and build pathways toward healthier futures.
 PAST is embedded within SASS’s broader trauma-informed service system, ensuring practitioners work collaboratively and are supported by clear clinical governance.

-• funded, discipline-appropriate clinical supervision during work hours
+• Funded, discipline-appropriate clinical supervision during work hours

-• specialised training in harmful sexual behaviours, trauma, and neurodiversity
+• Specialised training in harmful sexual behaviours, trauma, and neurodiversity

-• manageable caseloads and shared clinical decision-making
+• Manageable caseloads and shared clinical decision-making

-• strong team connection and reflective practice
+• Strong team connection and reflective practice

-About the role
+About the role:

-The PAST (Prevention, Assessment, Support, and Treatment) Program provides a safe and supportive environment for young people who have engaged in harmful sexual behaviour (HSB) and their families.
 Our established statewide program offers individualised, evidence-based care that is designed to address the root causes of HSB and support young people in finding safer ways to manage their emotions and behaviours.
 We work closely with families throughout the process, ensuring that everyone is supported in their journey toward healing.

-As the PAST Program therapeutic specialist you will:
+As the PAST Program Therapeutic Specialist you will:

-• Deliver trauma-informed therapeutic interventions to children, young people and their families who have experienced harmful sexual behaviours
+• Deliver trauma-informed therapeutic interventions to children, young people, and their families who have experienced harmful sexual behaviours

 • Manage a caseload of clients, supporting their recovery journey